Quarantiine/quarantiine/README.md

 ### Technical Skills

-- I know how to use an AI-Agent tool I built myself, to build anything.
-This tool will compete with the best world-class AI-Agent dev tools on the market
+- I’ve developed my own AI agent tool, which I know how to leverage to build virtually anything.
+It’s designed to compete head-to-head with the top-tier, world-class AI agent development platforms on the market.

 ### Future Endeavors